 Before your interview, spend some time looking at the brand’s materials (website, social media, anything you can find!).
-You will be able to explain what you’ve noticed about the brand’s voice and any opportunities you see moving forward.
+You will be able to explain what you’ve noticed about the brand’s voice and any opportunities you see for the future.

-Question 2: Which piece in your portfolio is your favorite?
+Which piece in your portfolio is your favorite and why?

 If this question comes up (and it very often does), it’s tempting to simply pick your favorite.
 After all, that’s what they asked for, right?

-But just showing them your favorite piece, especially if it’s a piece in a style or medium that’s irrelevant to their company doesn’t benefit you in any way.
-Instead of just pulling out your favorite piece, say something along the lines of, “I’d like to show you my favorite overall piece, and my favorite piece that’s most relevant to this position.”
+But just showing them your favorite piece, especially if it’s a piece in a style or medium that’s irrelevant to their company, doesn’t benefit you in any way.
+Instead of just pulling out your favorite piece, say something along the lines of, “I’d like to show you my favorite overall piece as well as my favorite piece that’s most relevant to this position.”

 (Don’t have a portfolio?
 Here’s why you must have an online copywriting portfolio!)